-Ernie Gilbert loves biscuits but prefers unsweet tea, a mix of growing up in both upstate New York and North Carolina.
-As such he doesn’t have an accent.
-His television, music video and commercial credits have earned acclaim and heavy play in the U.S. and abroad.
+Ernie Gilbert is a Los Angeles based director.
+He loves biscuits but prefers unsweet tea, a mix of growing up in both upstate NY and NC.
+As a result he doesn’t have much of an accent, he thinks.

 In his downtime, Ernie frequents Proof Bakery for the best croissants in Los Angeles and hangs out with his English Bulldog Zooey.